 Ski Mountaineering

-Ski mountaineering—not to be confused with skimo racing—is a discipline of skiing that involves venturing into more technical, mountainous terrain.
+Ski mountaineering—not to be confused with skimo racing—is a discipline of skiing that involves venturing into more technical terrain that requires some mountaineering skills to navigate.
 Ski mountaineers might encounter glaciers, ice, steep snow, and even dry trail along their route, and missions can often be multiple days long.
 To account for the added gear and technicality, ski mountaineering packs offer a bump in performance in more streamlined packages to shave crucial weight.
-Look for dedicated ice tool and pole attachments, a helmet-carry system, external straps for ski or snowboard carry, lighter-weight fabrics, and supportive suspension systems.
+Look for dedicated ice tool attachments, a helmet-carry system, external straps for a ski or snowboard carry, lighter-weight fabrics, and supportive suspension systems.
 Ski mountaineering packs will often range from 35-45 liters to accommodate technical or overnight gear.
-Our favorite packs in this category are the Black Diamond Cirque, Ortovox Ravine 34, and extra-large Hyperlite Headwall 55, which do a great job balancing weight-savings and comfort.
+Our favorite packs in this category are the Black Diamond Cirque, Ortovox Ravine 34, and extra-large Hyperlite Headwall 55, which do a great job balancing weight and comfort.

 Ski Backpacks (glacier)